13 Uncertainty

 - Missing completely at random (MCAR): The missing value mechanism is independent of \(X\) and \(Y\).
 For example, the company that tracks the snow-water equivalent has a server problem and therefore the value is missing.

 - Missing at random (MAR): The probability of missingness depends on the observed data.
-For example, if the guy who sends you the snow-water equivalent sometimes misses it on Thursdays it is his date night.
+For example, if the guy who sends you the snow-water equivalent sometimes misses it on Thursdays because it is his date night.

 - Missing not at random (MNAR): The probability of missingness depends on the missing information.
 For example, if you don’t get a snow-water equivalent measurement during a snowstorm because the staff can’t reach the sensors.